The Ferragamo Regal Bit Loafer

 Since this is my first pair of Ferragamo shoes I can not speak from experience if all Ferragamo shoes.
 The Ferragamo Regal Bit Loafer could be the only one cut low on the instep.
 Others I have tried on have seemed to fit narrower and cut lower around the instep.
 My guess is that Ferragamo is for the narrow flat-footed individual.
 Many other Ferragamo dress loafers tend to have a chiseled toe which also usually indicates a narrower fit.
 The width felt just slightly tight on my right foot, but nothing compared to the snugness on the instep area.

-As I do really enjoy the design of the shoe and the pebbled leather appearance, I am going to continue working the shoes.
-Whether this be wearing them to work occasionally and continual stretching.
+I do really enjoy the design of the shoe and the pebbled leather appearance.
+If you do enjoy pebbled leather shoes, read my review on the Tod’s Gommino Driving Shoe.
+To make these shoes fit better I will try wearing them to work occasionally and do continual stretching.
 If they do end up fitting better then perhaps another Ferragamo will later be in play within my shoe wardrobe.
 And that’s the Ferragamo Regal Bit Loafer.